 What kind of issues does the programme work with?

-The programme has four priority themes and each theme includes between one and five specific objectives.
-Please consult the Interreg North Sea Thematic Framework 2021-2027 document on the programme website for more information.
+- The programme has four priority themes and each theme includes between one and five specific objectives.
+Please consult the Draft priorities, specific objectives, & spotlight themes document on the programme website for more information.
+(At a later stage a Citizen Summary, explaining the programme in an abbreviated form, will be published.
+The Citizen Summary is, however, not available for Call 1.)
 Every project has to select one specific objective that it will work towards.
-(Please see pages 18-20 for more information about types of applications and priorities under which applications will be accepted in Call 3.)
 Projects are also encouraged to incorporate one or more of the programme's spotlight themes in their project proposal.
-Spotlight themes are new to the programme, and we encourage you to read more about them in the above document.

-- The descriptions of the specific objectives in the draft document on the website also include examples of the types of activities and impact expected.
+Spotlight themes are new to the programme, and we encourage you to read more about them in the above document. - The descriptions of the specific objectives in the draft document on the website also include examples of the types of activities and outcomes expected.
 Please note that these are only examples!
 Any relevant activity that clearly requires transnational cooperation and will contribute strongly to a specific objective can be considered for funding.
-Likewise, the fact that an activity is mentioned in the Interreg Programme does not guarantee success for projects if the overall contribution to the specific objective is weak. - In addition to specific themes, all projects granted funding under the programme also have to comply with a number of horizontal principles, like the need to promote equal opportunities and sustainable development.
+Likewise, the fact that an activity is mentioned in the Interreg Programme does not guarantee success for projects if the overall contribution to the specific objective is weak. - In addition to specific themes, all projects granted funding under the programme also have to comply with a number of horizontal principles like the need to promote equal opportunities and sustainable development.
 These are covered separately below. - There is a focus on outputs and results in the programme.
-Fact Sheet 22 tells you exactly what you need to do when deciding which fit your project, but as a general rule please make sure that the targets you set are realistic and really capture what you are trying to achieve.
+A separate fact sheet on indicators (#22) tells you exactly what you need to do but as a general rule, make sure that the indicators and targets you use are realistic and really capture what you are trying to achieve.